Maryseas/mylife/README.md

 ![Image](IMG_8044.JPG.jpeg)

 Without much further ado, let's get right to it.
-My firs post will be about something fun (before getting into the heavy subjects)
+My first post is about the review of a new show "Invicibles" (fun subject before getting into the heavy ones).

+REVIEW: Invicibles

+Have you watched the show?
+At the beginning, I thought it was going to be a show like Paradise PD with lots of foul language (something you will learn about me is that I don't care for cursing or foul language).
+But I was surprised that instead of bad language it was more....